 Your preferences have been updated.

-First time to Aruba?
-Allow us to give you a few pointers regarding what to pack so you can fully enjoy your stay here.
+Are you wondering what to pack for Aruba?
+Allow us to give some packing list tips so you can fully enjoy your stay.

 For convenience and cost concerns, bring your own everyday health and beauty products with you.